Usha-Mounika/Samsung_PD/README.md

 ![eg1](https://github.com/Usha-Mounika/Samsung_PD/assets/142480150/be2901bc-cdc5-4980-892f-189b43b58945)

 The timing path from DFF_B to DFF_C gives the minimum delay of 1ns and path from DFF_A to DFF_C gives the maximum delay of 1.65ns.
 So, when startpoint is not specified, the delay_type max reports A to C path and delay_type min specifies B to C path.
+For the circuit to work at the specified cycle time, the clock signal’s rising edge should always arrive later (or at the same time) than your data signal, which means that your slack should be non-negative.
+- check_design checks for design consistency.
+E.g.: Will report a feedthrough, as we take out_clk in some of our examples directly from the defined clock.
+- check_timing checks for the specification of constraints, and also let us know if the provided constraints are enough.
+It might not specify proper end-points to be constrained, that we need to justify.
+- report_constraints provides us with a glimpse as to how our design is feasible in terms of electrical parameters such as power and capacitance.
 The time or the sum of the delays in the timing path shown is called the arrival time of a timing path.
 Let us assume a clock of 5ns in the circuit.
 Assuming there are no latency and uncertainty, the data at DFF_C needs to be stable by 4.5ns(Tclk-Tsu).
 This is known as the required time of the flop.
 - The report_timing -rise_to DFF_C/D reports the A to C path of 1.5ns for max delay and B to C path of 1.15ns for min delay.